 1. INTRODUCTION

 People in every corner of the world are witnessing the harmful consequences of climate change and India is not an exception to this.
 India is the seventh-most vulnerable nation to climatic extremes worldwide [1].
-Devastating floods, droughts and cyclones are also occurring more frequently as a result of climate change which causes migration of millions of people and prevents them access to essential amenities and raises inequality between various categories of people [2].
-The devastating impacts of climate change also witnessed in the agriculture sector of the country which is the backbone of Indian economy.
-With cultivable land of less than one hectare and inadequate coping mechanisms, majority of the farming-households of India are vulnerable to climate change.
+Devastating floods, droughts, and cyclones are also occurring more frequently as a result of climate change which causes the migration of millions of people prevents them access to essential amenities, and raises inequality between various categories of people [2].
+The devastating impacts of climate change are also witnessed in the agriculture sector of the country which is the backbone of the Indian economy.
+With cultivable land of less than one hectare and inadequate coping mechanisms, the majority of the farming households in India are vulnerable to climate change.
 Climatic extremes have become more frequent in recent years, increasing the risk of significant losses in agricultural production [3].
-The North-east region of India, comprising of the states of Assam, Arunachal Pradesh, Tripura, Nagaland, Manipur, Mizoram, Meghalaya and Sikkim are also facing negative impacts of climate change through substantial alternations in the major climatic variables.
-Average temperature, summer maximum temperature, winter minimum temperature and rainfall are projected to rise in the 2030s in nearly all the districts of this region compared to the historical period [4].
-The Tripura state of this region is also not an exception to this as it is suffering from disastrous climate change induced floods, cyclones, high temperatures which are causing damages to the houses, infrastructures like power, roads, bridges and other sectors like agriculture and forestry [5].
+The North-east region of India, comprising the states of Assam, Arunachal Pradesh, Tripura, Nagaland, Manipur, Mizoram, Meghalaya, and Sikkim is also facing negative impacts of climate change through substantial alternations in the major climatic variables.
+Average temperature, summer maximum temperature, winter minimum temperature, and rainfall are projected to rise in the 2030s in nearly all the districts of this region compared to the historical period [4].
+The Tripura state of this region is also not an exception to this as it is suffering from disastrous climate change-induced floods, cyclones, and high temperatures which are causing damage to the houses, infrastructures like power, roads, bridges, and other sectors like agriculture and forestry [5].

 1.1 Gender and Climate Change Vulnerability